All Episodes

 Remember now, folks, the last thing he wants is for this to work.

-Here you are, a Marxist, socialist, just sitting here in the White House, and at the end of two years, you have to say, you know what, I was wrong.
+Here you are, a Marxist socialist, just sitting here in the White House, and at the end of two years, you have to say, you know what, I was wrong.

-The supply side theory actually does work.
+The supply-side theory actually does work.

-Well, it isn't gonna work.
+Well, it isn't going to work.

-Keeping the same tax rates, if they haven't stimulated an economy.
+Keeping the same tax rates if they haven't stimulated an economy.

 See, they've already done the stimulation.